, originally called the Boscobel

 , with her 600 horsepower steam engine was one of the most powerful tugboats on the Great Lakes.
 She was primarily used to raft logs on Lake Michigan.
 She was purchased by the Reid wrecking Company in 1901 and was used to salvage other vessels.

 caught on fire.
-The crew escaped, however, the Ottawa
+The crew escaped, but the Ottawa

 burned to the water's edge and sank.
 She was insured for $40,000, however, including wrecking equipment, she was worth some $60,000.
 In May of 1910, the Whitney Brothers of Superior were able to salvage some of the Ottawa's